ReiKurti/SyNFO/SyNFO 0.8/README.md

 * Processor Model Name
 * Video Card name and Driver version
 * Audio, Keyboard, Mouse and Monitor model

-* Once exiting the program the recovered data will be saved in a text file in C:\SyNFO OUTPUT directory.
+Once exiting the program the recovered data will be saved in the Desktop in a folder called SyNFO OUTPUT.

 ###IMPORTANT - Tested only on windows 7